Julianne Moore Takes Part In Guinness World Record Attempt, And Why Eddie Redmayne Says She Is ‘Amazing’

 — danielle (@CatnippMellark) January 22, 2017

 Julianne Moore has over three decades of acting experience under her belt and is considered a veteran actress.
-After spending more than 30 years in show business, the Hannibal actress is showing no signs of slowing down and will soon feature in three upcoming movies: Kingsman: The Golden Circle, Suburbicon, and Wonderstruck.
+After spending more than 30 years in show business, the Hannibal actress is showing no signs of slowing down and will soon feature in three upcoming movies; Kingsman: The Golden Circle, Suburbicon, and Wonderstruck.

-Julianne Moore’s versatility will once again be on display, as the actress will be portraying diverse characters in all three films.
-After playing a criminal mastermind in Kingsman: The Golden Circle, Julianne Moore will take on a much more serious role in the drama film Wonderstruck, and will then go on to feature in Suburbicon, a mystery movie that has elements of comedy and which was directed by George Clooney.
+Julianne Moore’s versatility will once again be on display as the actress will be portraying diverse characters in all three films.
+After playing a criminal mastermind in Kingsman: The Golden Circle, Julianne Moore will take on a much more serious role in the dramatic film, Wonderstruck, and will then go on to feature in Suburbicon, a mystery movie that has elements of comedy, which was directed by George Clooney.
 With all three films to be released this year, fans of the Hannibal actress will have plenty of opportunities to see their favorite actress on the big screen.

-Like many Hollywood stars, Julianne Moore came from humble beginnings and has worked her way to the top.
-Starting her career by working in television programs like The Edge of the Night and As The World Turns, the actress later appeared in CBS’s Manhattan, before getting the opportunity to feature in television movies like Murder, The Last To Go, and Cast a Deadly Spell.
+Like many Hollywood stars, Julianne Moore came from humble beginnings and had worked her way to the top.
+Starting her career by working on television programs like The Edge of the Night and As The World Turns, the actress later appeared in CBS’s Manhattan, before getting the opportunity to feature in television movies like Murder, The Last To Go, and Cast a Deadly Spell.

-Despite a range of television roles, Julianne Moore only gained prominence when her work in 90s films like Shortcuts and Vanya on 42nd Street was critically acclaimed, and was finally able to establish herself as a well-known Hollywood actress when she was nominated for an Academy Awards for her role in Boogie Nights.
+Despite a range of television roles, Julianne Moore only gained prominence when her work in 90s films, including Shortcuts and Vanya on 42nd Street, was critically acclaimed.
+Moore was finally able to establish herself as a well-known Hollywood actress when she was nominated for an Academy Award for her role in Boogie Nights.

 The 56-year-old actress continued to achieve success by working in films like The Big Lebowski, The End of the Affair, and Magnolia, and her true recognition came when she got the opportunity to reprise Jodie Foster’s original role of Clarice Starling opposite Anthony Hopkins in Hannibal, the 2001 movie directed by Ridley Scott.
 In 2015, Julianne Moore won the Academy Award in the Best Actress category for her role in Still Alice.